11th Dec 2014

 The Benefits of 300 BLK

 The energy of the 300 Blackout cartridge is even more evident with shorter-barrel setups.
 When tested with a 9-inch barrel, the AAC BLK has the same muzzle energy as an M4 with a 14.5 barrel.
-This makes it not only a very powerful choice for short-barrel AR builds, but also a very versatile choice as well.
+This makes it not only a very powerful choice for short-barrel AR builds, but also a very versatile choice.

 How to Build for 300 Blackout